ranzlee/razorx-framework/README.md

 **Note on script placement:** JavaScript modules are deferred by default, executing after the DOM is fully parsed regardless of placement in `<head>` or `<body>`.
 This ensures `razorx.init()` runs after all elements with `data-rx-*` attributes exist.
 Script placement is therefore a matter of preference - use `<head>` for organization or `<body>` for traditional placement.

+### Example Project

+For a complete working implementation, see the [RazorX Framework Example](https://github.com/ranzlee/razorx-framework-example) project.
+The examples below are simplified to demonstrate the general patterns and do not include all necessary code.

 ### Step 1: Create a Layout (IRootComponent)

 First, create a layout component that implements `IRootComponent`.
 This serves as the shell for full page renders: